camunda/camunda-docs/docs/components/modeler/web-modeler/idp/idp-unstructured-extraction.md

 ## Step 3: Validate extraction

-On the **Validate extraction** tab, you can validate and test your configured data extraction against all your uploaded documents.
-This step evaluates the accuracy of the data extraction, using your chosen LLM foundation model and extraction fields/prompts.
+On the **Validate extraction** tab, validate and test your configured data extraction against your uploaded documents.
+This step evaluates the data extraction results produced by an LLM foundation model using your extraction fields.

 <img src={IdpValidationResultsImg} alt="Validate extraction screen" />